grvergara/test4mpar/README.md

 improvement by decreasing the time involved to set the parameter value from the base case of about 3 seconds.

-The downside of this option would be the developing time, operational and risk cost.
+The downside of this option would be the development time, operational costs, and associated risks.

+# Improve this solution (If I had more time)
+The first extension I would build, is an endpoint to update the parameter value.
+It must have an auth mechanism.
+Other nice extension would be log access and message displayed.
+Feed this data to a Grafana dashboard.